 Signs That Hidden Spy Apps Are Installed On Android

 Spy apps are specifically designed to remain hidden from the user.
 Fortunately, on the opposite end of the battle are Google engineers working to secure the Android operating system.

-Because of this cat and mouse game, spyware is rarely totally hidden if you know where to look and how to spot these tell-tale signs of their presence.
+Because of this cat and mouse game, Android spyware is rarely totally hidden if you know where to find it and how to spot these tell-tale signs of its presence.